jawerg/meterdata/presi.md

 ---

-## Loading Data into Clickhouse Pt.2.2
+## Loading Data into ClickHouse Pt.2.2

 Each row group is designed to be of around 2 Mrows here.
 I've added the time and percentange of each step.